MicrobiologyETHZ/mbarq/docs/counting.md

 - If you would like to keep one of the annotation (attribute) columns from the mapping file, it can be specified with `-a` option.

 **Output file**
-- `csv` file, where columns are barcodes, attribute if specified, and one column containing counts for each sample
+- `csv` file, where columns are barcodes, attribute if specified, and one column containing counts for each sample.

 ### Example Usage